 2023 – today

-On either side of the outer circle are “17” and “77,” marking the year the brewery was established.
-These elements are seamlessly integrated into the overall design, emphasizing the company’s longevity and stability without overwhelming the composition.
+On either side of the central image are “17” and “77,” marking the year the brand was founded.
+These digits highlight the company’s long journey and connection to traditional craft brewing.